-- a.
-The details of the alleged incident should be investigated, usually by the Deputy Principal, and recorded. - b.
-The pupil(s) involved should be given an opportunity to respond.
-The student's responses should be recorded. - c.
-Parents/Guardians usually will be requested to attend a meeting with the management team of the school and/or the student(s), where the nature of the misbehaviour will be explained to them, and a formal warning that the pupil is in line for suspension will be given to both parents and pupil - d.
-An undertaking of good behaviour may be requested in writing. - e.
-Agreed conditions may be requested, set down in writing and signed by the student and parent/guardian.
+- (a) The details of the alleged incident should be investigated and recorded and the pupil(s) involved should be given an opportunity to respond.
+The student's responses should be recorded. - (b) Parents/Guardians may be requested to attend a meeting with the management team of the school, the student's coach and/or the student(s). - (c) The parents may be advised that suspension is being considered. - (d) An undertaking of good behaviour may be requested in writing. - (e) Agreed conditions may be requested in writing. - (f) Agreed conditions may be requested, set down in writing and signed by the student and parent/guardian.